liljencrantz/crush/README.md

 * binary streams, which are like binary data but can only be traversed once
 * types, and
 * commands, which are either closures or built in commands.

+Additionally, Crush allows you to define your own new types using the class command.

 ### Exploring the shell